contv/filmseer/README.md

 #### `~/storages/sessions`

 This can be either a file based session storage, or a persistent storage of Redis if we use Redis.

+## Style & Naming Conventions

+1. **Python**

+For python we should use official python conventions, e.g.:

+* lowercase snake case for regular variables
+* uppercase snake case for constants
+* Pascal case for classes

+For more details of the official style guide:  https://www.python.org/dev/peps/pep-0008/#naming-conventions

+2. **PostgreSQL**

+For Postgres we should be doing the following

+* Plural for table names: e.g. `people`, `movies`, etc.
+* Snake case for schemas, tables and fields `movie_genres`, `imdb_data.principals`, `users.password_hash`,
+* Lower case for in-line queries: `select * from users limit 5;`

+3. **JavaScript**

+* Pascal case for Classes
+* Camel case for variables, functions, modules
+* Upper snake case for constants

+For more details of the style guide we should be following: https://google.github.io/styleguide/jsguide.html#naming

+4. **Other**

+   t.b.d